 If you can keep them excited about getting a treat in return for doing a behavior, you'll be keeping their attention on

 you, instead of grass.
 "Note that your dog might need some help to start," Benson says.
 "You might need to shake the baggie, talk in a high pitched voice, or lure them into a sitting position with a treat."
+3 Keep Their Attention

 Once your dog has stopped eating grass, keep their attention with a happy tone of voice, and say the command again whenever necessary.
 "Over time and with practice, your dog will probably start sitting or doing a recall much more quickly and maybe even automatically," Benson says.